Greyhound bus chased by police after illegal immigrant threatens passengers

 An illegal immigrant on a Greyhound bus who allegedly threatened to shoot and kill passengers on Friday — leading police on a chase from Wisconsin to Illinois — was deported five times, a U.S. Customs and Border Protection spokesperson told Fox News.

-The spokesperson said on Sunday Margarito Vargas-Rosas, 33, who faces terror charges, was in the U.S. illegally and was "removed" from the U.S. the last five times Border Patrol agents encountered him.
+The spokesperson said on Sunday that Margarito Vargas-Rosas, 33, who faces terror charges, was in the U.S. illegally and was "removed" from the U.S. the last five times Border Patrol agents encountered him.
+He also had a previous DUI arrest to his name.

+A judge in Illinois on Sunday ordered the suspect held without bond.
+Vargas-Rosas faces a fugitive-from-justice charge.

 Police responded to a call around 9:40 p.m.
 Friday from a bus passenger who claimed there was a person threatening to kill people, Fox 6 reported, citing the Racine County Sheriff’s Department.